 Hearing thanks from the candidate means a lot to many donors – and often leads to more donations.
 So thank them!

 Send a thank you card or postcard by snail mail, signed by you – not an email or text message.

 You may also want to acknowledge them publicly, but be sure they have no objection to this.
-Some donors want as little publicity as possible, even though they may have to be identified in campaign finance documents.
+Some donors want to remain anonymous (even though you may have to report their donations in campaign finance reports).

 13. Neglecting to thank and publicly acknowledge your volunteers

 Your personal thanks, along with public recognition of their contributions, are the currency of volunteering.
 Be sure to regularly thank and publicly acknowledge your volunteers, especially your key contributors.

 14. Trying to write ad copy without training or study

 Writing ads is a specialized skill.
 Top copy writers make big bucks because it’s hard to do well, and because they get big results.

 Knowing where to place ads and get the biggest bang for your advertising dollars is also a specialized skill that requires in-depth knowledge of the ad market in your district.